Welcome to Zitamar’s daily Mozambique briefing for 31 July, 2018.

 Much of the UIR is deployed in Cabo Delgado, fighting the insurgency there, but parts of it are still engaged in beating up protesting civilians elsewhere in the country.
 Last year, Great Wall gave Frelimo 500 motorised tricycles worth $410,000, a gift which may now be paying dividends.

-Mozambique to approve contract models for fifth round of oil exploration (Notícias)
+Mozambique to finally approve new oil and gas exploration contracts (Notícias)

 The Mozambican government should today approve Exploration and Production Concession Contracts (EPCCs) for companies that won Mozambique’s fifth international oil exploration competition in October 2015.
 According to Tavares Martinho, research and production administrator at Mozambique’s national oil company ENH, the first concession contracts will be signed in August.